Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/DenseNet121_for_TensorFlow/README.md

 ## Description

-DenseNet-121 is a classic image classification network that uses a Dense Block structure that is connected at each layer.To improve the model efficiency and reduce parameters, the BN-ReLU-Conv(1*1)-BN-ReLU-Conv(3*3)bottleneck layer is used and the 1*1 conv is used to limit the number of input channels at each layer in the Dense Block to 4k(k indicates the number of output channels at each layer).DenseNet can effectively mitigate gradient loss,facilitates feature transmission and reuse. reference paper: Gao Huang,Zhuang Liu,Laurens van der Maaten,Kilian Q.Weinberger."Densely Connected Convolutional Networks."arXiv:1608.06993
+DenseNet-121 is a classic image classification network that uses a Dense Block structure that is connected at each layer.To improve the model efficiency and reduce parameters, the BN-ReLU-Conv(1*1)-BN-ReLU-Conv(3*3)bottleneck layer is used and the 1*1 conv is used to limit the number of input channels at each layer in the Dense Block to 4k(k indicates the number of output channels at each layer).DenseNet can effectively mitigate gradient loss,facilitates feature transmission and reuse.
+DenseNet-121 model from: Gao Huang,Zhuang Liu,Laurens van der Maaten,Kilian Q.Weinberger."Densely Connected Convolutional Networks."arXiv:1608.06993

 ## Requirements